openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

    :alt: Collecting data points in water.
    :align: center

-Let’s now collect some building and road non-forest Training Data.
+Let's now collect some building and road non-forest Training Data.

 -   There are not very many residential areas in the region.
 However, if you look you can find homes with dirt roads, and there are some airports as well.
 -   Place a point or points within these areas and classify them as Non-forest.
 Do your best to avoid placing the points over areas of the town with lots of trees.